GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (279).md

 **At Higher Tiers**: Each tier beyond its minimum increase the volume of ice you may affect as described above.

 **Critical Failure**: The ice you sought to affect explodes, inflicting a piercing attack with disadvantage against anyone within a number of feet of the ice equal to the spell's tier.
 If it with a creature, you still inflict the attack, but have disadvantage on the attack and do not receive a bonus based on the spell's tier.

+#### Illfaring

+**Minimum Tier**: 2

+**Casting Time**: 1 action

+**Duration**: 1 hour

+**Effect**: Your touch causes a creature be warded from magical healing wffects, such as those that restore wounds or recover hitpoints (or points of undeath) for the duration of the spell.
+Additionally, the afflicted creature must succeed a [Fort] save or receive a point of inebriation.
+A creature of yndeath has disadvantage on this save.

+**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond minimum, you may double the duration.

+**Critical Failure**: You instead afflict yourself with the spell.

 #### Illproofing